nextcloud/photos/README.md

 In your Nextcloud, simply enable the Photos app through the Apps management.

 Consider installing the [preview generator](https://github.com/rullzer/previewgenerator) for pre-generating thumbnails.
-Please have a look at [CHANGELOG.md](https://github.com/nextcloud/photos/blob/master/CHANGELOG.md) for details about changes.

 ## Mobile Photos